Genoa Indian Industrial School: About

 The facility opened on February 20, 1884, and, like other such schools, its mission was to educate and teach Christianity and European-American culture to Native American children for assimilation.
 The village of Genoa, Nebraska was selected because the Federal Government already owned the former Pawnee Reservation property there; however, existing buildings at the site were unsuitable and in poor repair.
 The Pawnee had been removed to Indian Territory in 1879.

 Like many buildings designed for Indian school campuses, the main building was a simple three-story structure with a hipped roof and a small triangular pediment above the center entrance.
 The pairs of tall windows and the strong horizontal lines across the front created a balanced composition.
 The building extended at length from its front facade.
 This was a popular design during the late 1880s.

 The school expanded, eventually enrolling Native American children from ten states and over 20 tribes.
 In time the school grew from the original 74 students to an enrollment of 599.
 It encompassed more than 30 buildings on 640 acres.
-The US government closed the school in 1934, during the Great Depression.
+The U.S. government closed the school in 1934, during the Great Depression.

-At least 102 children died at the school, as a result of abuse and neglect, though the true death toll is likely higher.
-Common causes of death were influenza, tuberculosis, pneumonia, and heart failure.
-Accidental shootings, paralysis, and a freight car accident also occurred, though some may not have been accidents but suicides.
+At least 86 children died at the school, although the true death toll is likely higher.
+The causes of many of these deaths are currently unknown, but disease was a factor in at least some deaths, particularly in the school's early years.
+In 1892, for example, the school experienced a severe measles outbreak.
+Ten children died and 105 were sick.
+Other causes of death may have included tuberculosis, influenza, and pneumonia.
+An accidental shooting, a drowning, and a freight car accident also occurred, though some may not have been accidents but suicides.